×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Quito is to use online resources such as Craigslist, Facebook Marketplace, and websites like olx.com.
 Additionally, you can consider contacting local real estate agents if you would like assistance in your search.
 Looking at local newspapers and digital listings can also be a great way to find an apartment in Quito.
-Finally, if you’re looking for an affordable option, you may find luck in negotiating with local landlords directly," wrote a member in Quito, Ecuador.
+Finally, if you’re looking for an affordable option, you may find luck in negotiating with local landlords directly," explained one expat living in Quito, Ecuador, Ecuador.

 "Not easy...
 I was offered a teaching job at PUCE , then denied it when my papers came through very late but I knew the barrio where I wanted to live -- however, it has gone up in price and there were few options available.
 I walked around in the neighborhood I wanted to finally settle in and found what I need.
-This is a HIGHLY RECOMMENDED way to discover a good apt in Quito," commented one expat who made the move to Quito.
+This is a HIGHLY RECOMMENDED way to discover a good apt in Quito," said one expat in Quito.

 What is a typical expat home or apartment like in Quito?